Capital

 SLDI Partners of Tanzania

-- Christian Organizations Research and Advisory Trust (CORAT) (Kenya)
+- Christian Organizations Research and Advisory Trust (CORAT) (Malawi)

 - Tanzania Catholic Association of Sisters (TCAS) (Tanzania)